zbcszr/automatic_driving/README.md

 # carla_cil_pytorch

+## Code from Lai Tai, this repo is for study purpose only

 The pytorch implementation to train the uncertain aware imitation learning policy in "Visual-based Autonomous Driving Deployment from a Stochastic and Uncertainty-aware Perspective".